 - A graduate student may enroll in courses labeled “Primarily for Undergraduates” with instructor approval; normally, these courses will not count toward the minimum course requirements for a higher degree.

 - Students may enroll in language courses with the permission of the instructor on a SAT/UNS basis (see the Academic Calendar for deadline) after petitioning for change of grading status through the Registrar's Office.
 Language courses taken on a SAT/UNS basis may not count toward the minimum course requirements for a higher degree.

-- Students may audit courses with the permission of the instructors concerned.
+- Students may audit courses with the permission of the course instructors.

 Students Departing Mid-Term

-Students who intend to spend a portion of an academic term or year on campus and who plan to be away from campus for more than 50 percent of an academic term or year should apply to be a non-resident student.
+Students who plan to be away from campus for more than 50 percent of an academic term or year should apply to be a non-resident student.